ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 Destination Address Selection rule between rules 8 and 9 that prefers addresses with lower RTTs.
-If the client keeps track of which addresses it used in the past, it SHOULD add another Destination Address Selection rule between the RTT rule and rule 9, which prefers used addresses over unused ones.
+If the client keeps track of which addresses it used in the past, it SHOULD add another Destination Address Selection rule between rule 9 and rule 10, which prefers used addresses over unused ones.
 This helps servers that use the client's IP address during authentication, as is the case for TCP Fast Open {{?RFC7413}} and some Hypertext Transport Protocol (HTTP)